Have a question?

 Charge fees unrelated to the mission

-Your partnership fee directly supports child representation and case services, so it is fully compliant.
+Your partnership fee directly supports child advocacy and case services, so it is fully compliant.

 We partner with: